Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 (-π, π)
 ```

-This ensures that the encoded values remain within one controlled angular interval.
+This keeps the encoded values within one controlled angular interval.

 ```python
 import numpy as np